Download Full Text (7.3 MB)

 William Constable wrote to an unknown person, address not included.
 He wrote about shipping and his business, specifically items being sent to Great Britain, the Port of New York, and inland.
 He wrote about shipping flour, mahogany, dye woods, Indian corn, Indian and rye meal, cider, apples, butter bread, indigo, tobacco, dye, cotton wool, ferns (?), fish, pig jam, stork, lumber, and ship timber.

 Bay 1, Column 2, LHC Series 5

 Constable, William.
 William Constable to Unknown Person, October 12, 1788.
 Manuscript.
-From Special Collections Research Library and Archives, Kean University, Liberty Hall Collection 1780s. https://digitalcommons.kean.edu/lhc_1780s/349
+From Special Collections Research Library and Archive, Kean University, Liberty Hall Collection 1780s. https://digitalcommons.kean.edu/lhc_1780s/349

 This collection is open to the public for research use.
 Copyright remains with Kean University.
 Credit this material.
 Personal photographs may be made for research purposes.
 Inquiries regarding publishing material from the collection should be directed to Lynette Zimmerman, Executive Director at the Liberty Hall Academic Center & Exhibition Hall at firstname.lastname@example.org.